Ben Brown: Chef, loving uncle, 'champion of the people'

 "You gotta meet this couple, they're normally out at this time," he would tell her.

-Not only did he know countless neighbors and friends, he also knew all their dogs by name.
+Not only did he know countless neighbors and friends, he also knew their dogs by name.

 "Everywhere we went, he knew people and they knew him," she said.
 "He was so well-known and so loved."

-Brown was also the kind of man who would go to Kaiser to pick up his prescriptions rather than have them sent to his home.
+Brown was also the kind of man who would go to Kaiser to pick up his prescriptions rather than having them sent to his home.

 "My whole world turned upside down from that point on," he said.